 “All the power in the world lies between stimulus and response.”

 My Mom always told me that no one can make you mad – you have to choose to be mad.
 You cannot control what people do but you CAN control how you respond.
 This week I spent time with a few of my executive coaching clients to help them process issues.
 It’s amazing to me how fast things can go sideways in the workplace and crush working relationships.
-People get so emotionally involved that they lose site of the real issue.
+People get so emotionally involved that they lose sight of the real issue.
 The fact that I’m outside of the issues allows me to see things in a neutral manner and help them get back on track.

-People don’t see your intentions they see your actions.
+People don’t see your intentions, they see your actions.

 I’ve been reading a book on Emotional Intelligence and this has led me to think about my emotions to see how my actions live out what I truly feel.
 I do two emotions really well; Happy and Angry.
 I’ve come to realize that in the case of anger, this is usually some other emotion I don’t like dealing with so I move to anger.
 These are emotions like embarrassment, selfishness, pride, fear and these usually come out as anger that is too often directed at people I really care about.
 I created this process flow below to help me see where I may be getting off track and see if this makes sense to you too.